 The Stranger by Albert Camus.
 Quiet, simple but at the same time wrenching.
 The dream.

-GAL: Speaking of Prune, do you own her cookbook?
+GAL: Do you own Gabrielle Hamilton's cookbook for Prune?
 If so, do you have a favorite recipe?

 GAL: Do you have a current favorite reading spot?
 Where is it?

 GAL: Or – can you read anywhere – place is not important?